erikeldridge/app-quality-cookbook/versioning/README.md

 # Versioning

-"The central enemy of reliability is complexity" -  Geer et al.
+The central enemy of reliability is complexity. -  Geer et al.

 ---